misterfresh/mapbox-animation/README.md

     }]
 };

-map.getSource('vehicles').setData(vehiclesPositions);
+map.getSource('vehicles').setData(vehiclesPositions);  //markers will animate

 ```

-Just set the "nextPosition" property, and the markers will smoothly transition to the specified coordinates!
+Just set the "nextPosition" property, run the animate method, and the markers will smoothly transition to the specified coordinates!

+## Live Demo

 ## Installation